SR 80 Corridor Action Plan

 - Implement a cooperative, consensus building process resulting in an action plan that is reflective of the long term vision of the communities located along the corridor.

-The Study will establish a long-term vision for the corridor utilizing a comprehensive land use and transportation planning approach that meets the needs of the diverse communities located along the corridor and all users of the roadway.
-This long-term vision will be developed using a collaborative process that ensures a two-way exchange of ideas and communication between the study team and the stakeholders.
+The Study established a long-term vision for the corridor utilizing a comprehensive land use and transportation planning approach that meets the needs of the diverse communities located along the corridor and all users of the roadway.
+This long-term vision was developed using a collaborative process that ensures a two-way exchange of ideas and communication between the study team and the stakeholders.